hashicorp/vagrant/docs/bridged_networking.md

   </p>
 </div>

-## Determing the IP of the Virtual Machine
+## Determining the IP of the Virtual Machine

 Unlike [host-only networks](/docs/host_only_networking.html), Vagrant does not know the IP that the bridged network will receive a priori.
 Instead,